 - 8.47 Taxes are compulsory, unrequited payments, in cash or in kind, made by institutional units to government units.
-They are transfers because the government provides nothing in return to the individual unit paying the tax, although governments do provide goods or services to the community as a whole or to other individual units, or groups of units, depending on their general economic and social policy.
-Current taxes on income, wealth, etc., consist mainly of taxes levied on the incomes of households and corporate sectors in the secondary distribution of income account.
+They are transfers because the government provides nothing directly in return to the individual unit paying the tax, although governments do provide goods or services to the community as a whole or to other individual units, or groups of units, depending on their general economic and social policy.
+Current taxes on income, wealth, etc., consist mainly of taxes levied on the incomes of households and corporations.
+They constitute charges against income and are recorded under uses for the households and corporate sectors in the secondary distribution of income account.
 The taxes may also be payable by non-residents or possibly by government units or non-profit institutions.
 Current taxes on income, wealth, etc., would have been described as "direct taxes" in the past, but the terms "direct" and "indirect" are no longer used in the System, as explained in chapter VII.
-The taxes cannot be described simply as "current taxes on income and wealth" because they include some periodic taxes on households which are assessed neither on the income nor the wealth of the household or its members, for example, poll taxes. - 8.48 The general nature of taxes and the accounting rules governing their recording in the System were described in paragraphs 7.55 to 7.61 of chapter VII r convenience, paragraphs are repeated below.
+The taxes cannot be described simply as "current taxes on income and wealth" because they include some periodic taxes on households that are assessed neither on the income nor the wealth of the household or its members, for example, poll taxes. - 8.48 The general nature of taxes and the accounting rules governing their recording in the System were described in paragraphs 7.55 to 7.61 of chapter VII.
+For convenience, these paragraphs are repeated below.